Α-Methyltryptamine: Synthesis

 The chemical synthesis of αMT has been described.
-Its synthesis can be accomplished through several different routes, there's two "common" routes mainly via the Henry reaction aka Nitroadol condensation between indole-3-carboxaldehyde and nitroethane under amine salt or ionic liquid catalysis which produces 1-(3-indolyl)-2-nitropropene-1, 1-(3-indolyl)-2-nitropropene-1 can subsequently be reduced via a reducing agent such as lithium aluminum hydride The alternative synthesis is the condensation between indole-3-acetone and hydroxylamine, followed by reduction of the obtained ketoxime with lithium aluminum hydride.
+It's synthesis can be accomplished through several different routes, including via the Henry reaction between indole-3-carboxaldehyde and nitroethane under amine salt or ionic liquid catalysis which produces 1-(3-indolyl)-2-nitropropene-1 which can subsequently be reduced via a reducing agent such as lithium aluminum hydride as described in TiHKAL or NaBH4 with copper nanoparticles.
+The alternative synthesis is the condensation between indole-3-acetone and hydroxylamine, followed by reduction of the obtained Oxime with lithium aluminum hydride or NaBH4 with copper nanoparticles.

 Analogues

-Many analogues of αMT are known, including α-ethyltryptamine (αET), 4-methyl-αMT, 5-chloro-αMT (PAL-542), 5-fluoro-αMT (PAL-544), 5-fluoro-αET (PAL-545), 5-methoxy-αMT (5-MeO-αMT), α,N-dimethyltryptamine (α,N-DMT; N-methyl-αMT), α,N,N-trimethyltryptamine (α,N,N-TMT; N-dimethyl-αMT), α-methylserotonin (α-methyl-5-HT; 5-hydroxy-αMT), and indolylpropylaminopentane (IPAP; α,N-dipropyltryptamine or α,N-DPT), among others.
+Many analogues of αMT are known, including α-ethyltryptamine (αET), α-propyltryptamine (αPT), 4-methyl-αMT, 5-chloro-αMT (PAL-542), 5-fluoro-αMT (PAL-544), 5-fluoro-αET (PAL-545), 5-methoxy-αMT (5-MeO-αMT), α,N-dimethyltryptamine (α,N-DMT; N-methyl-αMT), α,N,N-trimethyltryptamine (α,N,N-TMT; N-dimethyl-αMT), α-methylserotonin (α-methyl-5-HT; 5-hydroxy-αMT), and indolylpropylaminopentane (IPAP; α,N-dipropyltryptamine or α,N-DPT), among others.
 Another analogue of αMT is the β-keto and N-methylated derivative BK-NM-AMT.

 α-Methyltryptophan, a prodrug of α-methylserotonin, also metabolizes into αMT, but only in small amounts.

 There are seven possible positional isomers of aminopropylindole (API; IT), wherein the side chain is located at different positions of the indole ring system.
 These positional isomers include 1-API (α-methylisotryptamine; isoAMT; PAL-569), 2-API, 3-API (3-IT; α-methyltryptamine; AMT; PAL-17), 4-API, 5-API (5-IT; 3,4-pyrrolo[b]amphetamine; PAL-571), 6-API, and 7-API.
-3-API or AMT is an α-alkyltryptamine, 1-API or isoAMT is an isotryptamine, and 4-API, 5-API, 6-API, and 7-API are all amphetamines.
+3-API or AMT is an α-alkyltryptamine, 1-API or isoAMT is an isotryptamine, and 4-API, 5-API, 6-API, and 7-API are all phenethylamines and amphetamines.

 The analogue of AMT without the benzene part of the indole ring is 3-pyrrolylpropylamine.